working with Advisers in

 - You must be enrolled in an approved occupational program or course(s)

-- You are required to apply for federal financial aid
+- You are required to apply for federal financial aid (FAFSA) each financial aid year

 - Grants are based on availability of funds.
 According to federal guidelines, those with the greatest need will be given priority.